A sober-suited businessman walks through Yoygoi Park.

 And what’s more, get paid for it.

 There is a man in a uniform and peaked hat whose job it is to push you onto the crowded trains with his white gloved hands.
 There are vending machines everywhere that sell you everything from hot chicken to ‘supposedly’ used ladies’ knickers.
-Each diner’s slurped ramen meal in the inumerable noodle bars are accompanied by the worst, most ferine sounds.
+Each diner’s slurped ramen meals in the inumerable noodle bars are accompanied by the worst, most ferine sounds.
 You do see people going about their day-to-day business dressed as characters from Manga cartoons or Alice in Wonderland.

 But just because you’re prepared for it, is not to say that all the kookiness and all the cultural differences don’t still have the ability to confund.